 Between Bern and Solothurn, you are in the "Libero" fare network.
 The BERNMOBIL municipal public transport authorities are affiliated with the fare network.
 More detailed information on BernMobil offers, timetables and tickets are available directly on the station square (at the end of the glass canopy).

 Buses and trams in the city are punctual, and depending on the time of day are very frequent.
-As of 2018 annual and monthly Libero-subsciptions will be included in the "Swiss Pass".
+Annual and monthly Libero-subsciptions will be included in the "Swiss Pass".

-Tipp: You can reach many university buildings easily by bus nr.
-12 (direction "Länggasse").
+Tip: You can reach many university buildings easily by bus nr.
+20 (direction "Länggasse").
 Bus nr.
-12 will stop at "Universität" (= University), Mittelstrasse, Uni Tobler and Länggasse
+20 will stop at "Universität" (= University), Mittelstrasse, Uni Tobler and Länggasse

 Foto (c) Bernmobil